florisvanvugt/braintools/readme.md

 # Various brain-imaging related tools

+## Topup-Pipeline (Nipype) for Susceptibility Distortion Correction (SDC) using reverse-blip method

+Contained in `topup/reverse_blip_sdc.py`.

+Make sure you edit that file first to point it to your data.

 ## QC builder

 This takes an output tree of the subject-level analysis (probably from Nipype) and returns a script that will run the usual bare-minimum quality control steps: